Ali Jafari

 Ali Jafari (علی جعفری) is a serial entrepreneur who is well known for his research and entrepreneurship in the area of Information Technology (IT), more specifically, on development of a series of "Learning Management System(s)" (LMS).
 Dr. Jafari is currently working as a Professor of Computer and Information Technology at the Purdue School of Engineering and Technology and Director of the CyberLab at Indiana University-Purdue University Indianapolis (IUPUI).
 He continues to bring innovation and new perspectives to the smart learning environment industry to make teaching and learning easier and more powerful.

 Ali Jafari earned his BS in Business Administration from the University of Isfahan, Iran, before he moved to the United States to pursue a MS in Media Technology at the University of Wisconsin.
 He completed doctorate studies in Telecommunications/Mass Communication from Indiana University in Bloomington, Indiana.
 Since then, Jafari has envisioned, created and commercialized four major software systems, which are competing among a dozen internationally known LMS products such as Blackboard, Moodle, Desire2Learn, etc. Jafari's projects included Indiana University's (1999) Oncourse (now Sakai), ANGEL Learning Management System (2000), Epsilen Environment, and CourseNetworking, LLC or theCN.com (2011).

-In less than a decade ANGEL became an industry competitor and was acquired (May 2009) by Blackboard for $100 million.
+In less than a decade, ANGEL was acquired (May 2009) by Blackboard for $100 million.
 By forming a partnership and securing venture capital from The New York Times Company, Epsilen became one of the fastest growing IT companies headquartered in Indianapolis in 2008.
 His most recent company, CourseNetworking, LLC (The CN) began in 2011 with seed funding from Indiana University and Dr. Jafari.
-The CN (The CN) will combine learning management and social networking to form a new solution to teaching and learning.
-This will be done through academic networking that is free and open to the world.
-In this environment, learning becomes more social, engaging, interesting, global, open, and free (use of CN is free to end users and schools throughout the world).